 The parochial school has also been a major part of the St. John Nepomucene Community, beginning with Father Vanden Broek using the original wigwam to carry out his instruction.
 The first school was built in 1844 and attended by six pupils from the Menominee Indians.
 The school was closed for a period of time for financial reasons, but in 1889 a new school was built.
 Additional rooms were added in 1909.
 In 1928, the present brick school building was built to meet the needs of the growing population.

 In 1940, an addition was built on to the west side of the school, which then housed 745 grade school and high school students.
 A new high school was built in 1957 across the street from the present grade school.
 In 1972, the high school was closed due to high operating costs.

 A new parish center was built to the south of the present school building in 1985, adding a new gymnasium, classroom space and multi-purpose room for meetings and funeral dinners.
 The present office complex was built in 1959 and was designed to house the parish offices as well as provide living quarters for the parish priests.
 The growing needs of the parish required additional offices and meeting rooms, and in 1966 construction began on a new duplex to house the pastor and associate pastor.

 Today, St. John Nepomucene Catholic Community continues to grow with 1,900 families.
-The community is served by Father Ron Belitz, Deacon Dave Van Eperen and Deacon Bruce Corey.
+The community is served by Father Ron Belitz and Deacon Dave Van Eperen.